originphp/website/source/docs/queue.md

 ### Callbacks

-> The execute and OnSuccess methods are not defined so you can set this with the correct types and names
+> The execute and onSuccess methods are not defined so you can set this with the correct types and names

 - `initialize`: this is called when the job created for dispatching
 - `startup`: this is called before the `execute` method